 With our current workforce challenges, employers that engage college students during the course of their studies – and promote curriculum that will make employees more productive on day one – will have a distinct advantage.

 Our executive board consists of 26 individuals representing all six of the transportation workforce sectors.
-These representatives are from employer partners, industry/trade associations, college leadership, secondary leadership, Minnesota Department of Education, teacher associations, and workforce and labor organizations.
+These representatives are from employer partners, industry/trade associations, college leadership, secondary leadership, Minnesota Department of Education, teacher associations, workforce and labor organizations, and teacher leaders.

-In order to really impact the transportation career pathways/pipeline we have to ensure that communications exist on all levels and that the pathways to a career are filled with excellence.
+In order to really impact the transportation career pathways/pipeline, we have to ensure that communications exist on all levels and that the pathways to a career are filled with excellence.
 We partner with all educators whether it is middle school, high school, technical/community college, university, or teacher associations.
-If you are an educator and would like to connect with us for consultation, meetings, or partnerships, please contact us.
 Here are just some of the ways we partner with education:

 - Helping engage industry

 - Finding new opportunities